-Although executing tests serially works just fine most of the times.
-Sometimes we may need to speed things up.
-In these situations, parallel tests can help.
+Although executing tests serially works just fine most of the time, we may want to parallelize them to speed things up.

-In this tutorial, we'll cover how to configure Surefire to run JUnit tests in parallel inside a single JVM process.
-Then we'll see how to run tests in parallel within a Maven multimodule project.
+In this tutorial, we'll cover how to parallelize tests using JUnit and Maven's Surefire Plugin.
+First, we'll run all tests in a single JVM process, then we'll try it with a multi-module project.

 2. Maven Dependencies